rollkit/docs/docs/tutorials/wordle.md

 ```

 > NOTE: We are submitting a transaction asynchronously due to avoiding
   any timeout errors.
-With Rollmint as a replacement to Tendermint, we
+With Rollkit as a replacement to Tendermint, we
   need to wait for Celestia's Data-Availability network to ensure a block
   was included from Wordle, before proceeding to the next block.
 Currently,
-  in Rollmint, the single aggregator is not moving forward with the next block
+  in Rollkit, the single aggregator is not moving forward with the next block
   production as long as it is trying to submit the current block to the DA network.
   In the future, with leader selection, block production and sync logic improves
   dramatically.